ClusterHQ/powerstrip/README.rst

 `Slowreq <https://github.com/clusterhq/powerstrip-slowreq>`_ is a trivial Powerstrip adapter (container) which adds a 1 second delay to all create commands.

-Try it out like this:
+Try it out like this (assuming logged into a Linux Docker host):

 .. code:: sh